 Thought must be given to how and where recordings are stored as customers will have the right to request access to any stored personal data.
 Organisations will have to identify, access and, if requested, delete any recordings of interactions that contain captured personal information within one month.

-A major challenge will be how to locate and identify these recordings, particularly when having to search through historical recordings with only limited attached metadata.
+It is also essential that organisations are able to locate and identify these recordings, particularly when having to search through historical recordings with only limited attached metadata.
 Automated Speech Transcription supports GDPR strategies by helping organisations to manage large volumes of unstructured data without having to deploy additional staff to manually search through recordings.

 SVL Business Solutions Has The Answer

-As well as offering SmartVoice Replay to consolidate the long term storage of historical audio transactions onto a single, up to date platform, SVL Business Solutions uses Automated Speech Transcription which enables recordings to be searched for by any word or phrase.
+As well as offering to consolidate the long term storage of historical audio transactions onto a single, up to date platform, SVL Business Solutions uses Automated Speech Transcription which enables recordings to be searched for by any word or phrase.
 It allows the results to be viewed in seconds as text summaries ranked by relevance and generates text transcripts that can be reviewed three times faster than traditional manual methods.

 Transcripts are colour coded to identify each speaker making it quicker and easier to identify the important constituent parts of calls without having to manually listen to entire recordings or search for the relevant sections.
 Users can click on particular words or phrases in a transcript to start playback at that point or listen to the whole recording.
 Clicking on any particular recording instantly locates other similar recordings.